andrekovac/reservoir-persistent-memory/README.md

 		git clone https://github.com/Andruschenko/reservoir-persistent-memory.git

-2. Matlab
+2. MATLAB
-	* Open Matlab
+	* Open MATLAB
-	* Make the `src` folder inside the cloned folder (i.e. `reservoir-persistent-memory/src`) the current folder (i.e. navigate to that folder in Matlab and double click it, so that its contents are directly visible in the 'Current Folder' window on the left.
+	* Make the `src` folder inside the cloned folder (i.e. `reservoir-persistent-memory/src`) the current folder (i.e. navigate to that folder in MATLAB and double click it, so that its contents are directly visible in the 'Current Folder' window on the left.
 	* Run the script `main.m`

 ## Dependencies

-* Next to Matlab, you need the following to run the simulations:
+* Next to MATLAB, you additionally need the following MATLAB add-ons to run the simulations:
 	* [Statistics and Machine Learning Toolbox](http://uk.mathworks.com/products/statistics/)
 	* [Signal Processing Toolbox](http://uk.mathworks.com/products/signal/)
-	* `dashline.m` which can be downloaded [here](http://www.mathworks.com/matlabcentral/fileexchange/1892-dashline)
+	* `dashline.m` which can be freely downloaded [from MATLAB Central](http://www.mathworks.com/matlabcentral/fileexchange/1892-dashline)

-Please see the chart in the [Structure section](#structure) below to see exactly where dependencies to these two packages occur.
+Please see the chart in the [Structure section](#structure) below to see exactly where dependencies to these two packages occur in the code.

 ## Additional information